unChaz/sci-fi-5e/srd/classes/wizard.md

 #### Arcane Recovery

-You have learned to regain some of your magical energy by studying your spell datapad.
+You have learned to regain some of your tek energy by studying your spell datapad.
 Once per day when you finish a short rest, you can choose expended spell slots to recover.
 The spell slots can have a combined level that is equal to or less than half your wizard level (rounded up), and none of the slots can be 6th level or higher.

 For example, if you’re a 4th-level wizard, you can recover up to two levels worth of spell slots.
 You can recover either a 2nd-level spell slot or two 1st-level spell slots.

 #### Arcane Tradition

-When you reach 2nd level, you choose an arcane tradition, shaping your practice of magic through one of eight schools: Abjuration, Conjuration, Divination, Enchantment, Evocation, Illusion, Necromancy, or Transmutation, all detailed at the end of the class description.
+When you reach 2nd level, you choose an arcane tradition, shaping your practice of tek through one of eight schools: Abjuration, Conjuration, Divination, Enchantment, Evocation, Illusion, Necromancy, or Transmutation, all detailed at the end of the class description.

 Your choice grants you features at 2nd level and again at 6th, 10th, and 14th level.